 Seattle Cider Co.
-Imperial Odyssey: Available year-round, this fun new-ish cider from Seattle Cider is so juicy and drinkable, you’ll barely notice the 8.4% ABV (you’ve been warned!).
+Imperial Odyssey: Available year-round, this fun cider from Seattle Cider is so juicy and drinkable, you’ll barely notice the 8.4% ABV (you’ve been warned!).
 A custom blend of Washington apples lends a great flavor profile, with aromas of stone fruit, melon and ripe apples, with fresh-from-the-oven apple crisp flavors at the finish.
-Medium-bodied and semi-sweet, this is a great autumn cider for anyone who craves deep flavors but isn’t feeling the pumpkin spice vibes.
+Medium-bodied and semi-sweet, this is a great cider for anyone who wants deep, cozy flavors but isn’t feeling the pumpkin spice vibes.

 Schilling Cider Excelsior Mango: One of Schilling’s core lineup of ciders is an imperial cider (Excelsior), so you know it means business!
-One of this cidery’s newest releases is a twist on the concept: Mango Excelsior, for a sun-kissed approach to the style.
+One of this cidery’s boozier releases is a twist on the concept: Mango Excelsior, for a sun-kissed approach to the style.
 Real mangoes are blended with Pacific Northwest-grown apples and European heirloom cider fruit with a hit of lime zest.
 At 9.1% ABV, this tropical treat brings a welcome taste of summer whatever the weather outside!

 2 Towns Cosmic Crisp: Another imperial cider with an outer-space theme, 2 Towns’ Cosmic Crisp leans hard on the famous zippy, sweet flavors of Cosmic Crisp apples.
 This Washington State-grown apple is a cross between Enterprise and Honeycrisp that is sweet, tart and super-juicy.
 This cider is a blend of fresh-pressed Cosmic Crisp and Northwest apples, with bright, fruit-forward aromatics and a high-acid profile.